francesco2013/PS3-Manager/README.md

 It completely eliminates the need to use <b>Webman</b> or <b>Multiman</b> with the joypad to launch games from the <b>PS3</b> itself.

+A version that will be able to run on a <b>Windows</b> webserver supporting PHP and a VM Image with Linux PS3 Manager pre-installed will be also released soon.

 FEATURES

-A version that will be able to run on a <b>Windows</b> webserver supporting PHP will be also released soon.

 - Automatic recognition of the game ISO fle and automatic download of the CD cover and all the game details from Metacritic (Game name, Release date, Score, Description, Publisher, Developer, Category)
 - Very nice web graphic interface and extremely easy to use.